deep5050/comment-to-code-ratio-action/README.md

 Optionally you can save the report to your repo.

 ## Usage guide
-1. Open an blank issue ( you might wanna pin acnd close this too )
+1. Open a blank issue ( you might wanna pin acnd close this too )
 2. Put the issue number in the workflow file
 3. Configure the options under the workflow file ( if needed )